FINAL POSTMORTEM

 Studies & Paper Prototypes

-Before I paper prototype the game I would like to build I wanted to do some paper studies of games.
+STUDYBefore I paper prototype the game I would like to build I wanted to do some paper studies of games.
 A game I found interesting to study was uno.
 Although uno doesn't fit the criteria of being a single player game.
 It does have room for additions to the game for making it more interactive.

 To begin this process of how I wanted to make this game more interactive I first revisited the overall rules of the game.
-I used this webpage as a reference.
+I used this

-Here are the basic interactions for an traditional game of UNO.
+Here are the basic interactions for an traditional game of UNO.- You can make players draw 2 or more cards.

-• You can change the color for the next playable card.
+- You can change the color for the next playable card.

-• You can skip your opponent or reverse the order of turns to skip your opponent.
+- You can skip your opponent or reverse the order of turns to skip your opponent.

-• If your opponent forgets to say uno and you catch them they have to draw 2 cards.
+- If your opponent forgets to say uno and you catch them they have to draw 2 cards.

-• No UNO card, you can make your opponent pick up 7 more cards if you play this card when they only have one card left.
+Here are the new interactions I want to include in UNO.- No UNO card, you can make your opponent pick up 7 more cards if you play this card when they only have one card left.
 It doesn't matter if they say uno or not.

-• SWAP card, allows you to swap your hand with your opponents hand.
+- SWAP card, allows you to swap your hand with your opponents hand.

-• SHUFFLE card, allows you to make your opponent place their entire hand back in the deck and pick up new cards equal to the amount they previously had.
+- SHUFFLE card, allows you to make your opponent place their entire hand back in the deck and pick up new cards equal to the amount they previously had.

 Uno interests me because it is a game that you can easily paper prototype and is equally interesting to build as an online multiplayer game, unfortunately for my project purposes it doesnot fit the design criteria of being a single player game.

-After looking online and trying to run through, board games, online games, and card games that are single player such as Tetris, solitaire, Bejeweled, Sudoku, free cell, etc. I realized that none of these games peaked my interest to build and would be particularly challenging to build as a game with my current expertise.
+PAPER PROTOTYPEAfter looking online and trying to run through, board games, online games, and card games that are single player such as Tetris, solitaire, Bejeweled, Sudoku, free cell, etc. I realized that none of these games peaked my interest to build and would be particularly challenging to build as a game with my current expertise.

 The game that stuck out to me from the being was the game snake, but I looked at other games to make sure I was not limiting myself to this game and had a good reason as to why I choose it.